What Is a Last Will and Testament—and Why You Need One

 Will assets that I placed in trust be part of my probate estate?

 No. If you created a valid living trust, the property you placed in the trust during your lifetime will pass according to the terms of the trust and not under the provisions of your will.
-Usually, you must keep the trust’s terms the same through your will.
+Usually, you must keep the trust’s terms the same in your will.
 If you want to change the terms of the trust, consult your attorney.

 Should I use a lawyer for estate planning?